Variational Dirac-Coulomb explicitly correlated computations for atoms and molecules: Numerical results

 In Table~\ref{tab:fwdc}, we compare the no-pair variational and perturbative results for the singlet ground and first excited state of the helium atom, and for the ground electronic state of the H$_2$ and H$_3^+$ molecular systems near their equilibrium configuration.
 For H$_2$ and H$_3^+$, the inclusion of the $\oo{3}$ two-photon correction reduces the $-21$ and $-$24~n$\Eh$ deviation of the variational and perturbative energies to 0 and $-1$~n$\Eh$, respectively.
 Inclusion of the same correction in the perturbative energy of the 1~$^1S_0$ and 2~$^1S_0$ states of the helium atom reduces the $-$145 and $-$22~n$\Eh$ deviations to $-$11~n$\Eh$ in both cases.

 This remaining, still non-negligible difference of the variational and the perturbative DC energies indicate the importance of the perturbative corrections beyond the $\oo{3}$ level.
 For the ground and the first excited singlet states of helium \cite{pachuckiAlphaMathcalRCorrections2006} and for the ground state of the H$_2$ molecule \cite{puchalskiCompleteAlpha6m2016}, the full $\oo{4}$ perturbative correction is also available.
 For this work, the non-radiative part of the correction is relevant that can be clearly identified in Refs.~\cite{pachuckiAlphaMathcalRCorrections2006,puchalskiCompleteAlpha6m2016}.
-Further analysis of the non-radiative perturbative corrections---that would allow a direct comparison of the perturbative terms with our present no-pair computations is not apparent---unlike in Sucher's approach for the $\oo{3}$ perturbative corrections \cite{josephsucherEnergyLevelsTwoelectron1958}.
+Further analysis of the non-radiative perturbative corrections that would allow a direct comparison of the perturbative terms with our present no-pair energies is not available in Refs.~\cite{pachuckiAlphaMathcalRCorrections2006,puchalskiCompleteAlpha6m2016}.
 Nevertheless, we show the full non-radiative part of the $\oo{4}$ correction in Table~\ref{tab:fwdc} that allows a `rough' (probably appropriate in terms of an `order-of-magnitude') comparison with the remaining difference of the no-pair variational DC energy and the corresponding $\oo{3}$ perturbative value.
-The good numerical agreement of the $E_\DC^\proj - E_\DC^{(3)}$ with $\alpha^4\varepsilon_\text{non-rad}$ in Table~\ref{tab:fwdc} is fortuitous and further developments are necessary for a direct comparison.
+The good numerical agreement of the $E_\DC^\proj - E_\DC^{(3)}$ difference with $\alpha^4\varepsilon_\text{non-rad}$ in Table~\ref{tab:fwdc} is fortuitous and further developments are necessary for a direct comparison.
 Furthermore, we think that the variational energies ($E_\DC^\proj$ reported in the table) are converged on the order of 1~n$\Eh$ for H$_2$, H$_3^+$ and for the $2\ ^1S_0$ state of helium, and on the order of 2~n$\Eh$ for the helium ground state ($1\ ^1S_0$).

-Figure~\ref{fig:fwdcZ} shows the comparison of the variational no-pair DC energies for two-electron ions (atom) with respect to the $Z$ nuclear charge number.
-Inclusion of the $\oo{3}$-order correction in the perturbative energy reduces the deviation for the lowest $Z$ values, nevertheless the variational-perturbative deviation rapidly increases and indicates the importance of the non-radiative `QED corrections' in the nrQED scheme beyond leading order, $\oo{3}$, already in the low $Z$ range.
+Figure~\ref{fig:fwdcZ} shows the comparison of the perturbative and no-pair variational DC energies for two-electron ions (atom), obtained in this work and in Refs.~\cite{bylickiRelativisticHylleraasConfigurationinteraction2008} and \cite{PaGr90}, over the $Z=1,...,26$ range of the nuclear charge number.

+Inclusion of the $\oo{3}$-order correction in the perturbative energy reduces the deviation for the lowest $Z$ values.
+Nevertheless, the variational-perturbative deviation rapidly increases and indicates the importance of the non-radiative `QED corrections' in the nrQED scheme beyond the $\oo{3}$ leading order already in the low $Z$ range.